 Yes, there is!

-And it’s free and very simple.
-And we will share this powerful strategy in a moment.
+And, it’s free and very simple.
+We will share this powerful strategy in a moment.

 But before we share this simple strategy how to determine if a food causes your body to have an inflammatory response, let’s first lay down why inflammation is to be avoided as well as some foundations of a healthy diet.